nightwatchjs/nightwatch-docs/guide/concepts/session-capabilities.md

+---
+title: Session Capabilities
+description: Session capabilities in the nightwatch.
+---

 <div class="page-header"><h2>Session Capabilities</h2></div>

 Session capabilities is a request/response model used by Nightwatch (and other W3C WebDriver clients) to define which browser features it requires from the WebDriver implementation or Selenium server.